I-League: East Bengal sign Boithang Haokip from Bengaluru FC | Goal.com

 Haokip started his career at Shillong Lajong and made his debut for the club in I-League 2012-13 season.
 He had also plied his trade with ISL clubs like NorthEast United FC and Mumbai City FC.

-Bengaluru had bought the winger from the ISL player’s draft ahead of the 2017/18 season.
-He was an integral member of the Blues’ squad under both Albert Roca and Carles Cuadrat in the past two seasons.
+Bengaluru had signed the winger from the ISL players' draft ahead of the 2017/18 season.
+He has featured under both Albert Roca and Carles Cuadrat in the last two seasons.

-He has appeared in a total of 21 ISL matches for Bengaluru FC in which he scored two goals.
+He has appeared in a total of 21 ISL matches for Bengaluru FC and scored two goals.
 He had also scored a goal in the AFC Cup 2018 against Transport United.

 Haokip becomes the second signing for Kolkata giants East Bengal after young midfielder Tondonba Singh from NEROCA FC last month.
 The experienced player will be a vital addition to the Red and Golds’ squad.

-Earlier today, East Bengal had announced that Spanish physical trainer and an integral member of Alejandro Menendez’s coaching staff, Carlos Nodar Paz signed a two-year contract extension with the club.
+East Bengal also announced that Spanish physical trainer and an integral member of Alejandro Menendez’s coaching staff, Carlos Nodar Paz signed a two-year contract extension with the club.